Mail merge with envelopes

 Mail merge makes it easier to print envelopes for the people on your address list.
 It’s a five-step process, and you can save time by starting with good data and paying extra attention to the details.

-To personalize the letters that you want to send in your envelopes, see Use mail merge to personalize documents.
-To run an email merge, see Using Word for an email merge.
-To make labels using mail merge, see Create labels with mail merge.
+To personalize the letters that you want to send in your envelopes, see Use mail merge to personalize letters.
+To run an email merge, see Using Word mail merge for email.
+To make labels using mail merge, see Mail merge for labels.

 1. Set up your mailing list